auouymous/AU/extras/README.md

 * CRAFT 1 stone brick + 1 vine TO 1 mossy stone bricks (same as 1.8)
 * CRAFT 1 cobblestone + 1 vine TO 1 moss stone (same as 1.8)
 * CRAFT 1 stone brick + 1 ice TO 1 cracked brick
+* CRAFT 2 stone slabs TO 1 stone slab (full) -- also includes an uncrafting recipe
+* CRAFT 4 stone slabs TO 2 stone slab (full smooth) -- also includes an uncrafting recipe
+* CRAFT 4 sandstone slabs TO 2 sandstone slab (full smooth) -- also includes an uncrafting recipe
 * CRAFT 1 tall grass + 1 dirt TO 1 grass block
 * CRAFT 1 brown mushroom + 1 red mushroom + 1 grass block TO 1 mycelium
 *